Naykuuuu/AsaXGyro.github.io/README.md

     <section id="Mental health">
       <h2>	My mental health</h2>
       <p>i feel like something dispear on me like my soul is corrupted. <br>I just know something that i need some
-	  help,a litlle affection.Maybe it's to much</br>
+	  help, a litlle affection.
+Maybe it's to much</br>
-	  The 12/09/25 i send u "can we talk" no reply for now anyways im going to put the message i prepare her<br>
+	  The 12/09/25 i send u "can we talk" no reply for now anyways im going to put the message i prepared for this message<br>
 	  </br>I don’t know what is happening but I’m feeling that
 	  my mind change that I’m not the same person i just became a corrupted soul who wait to being save.
 I stack everyday this bad feeling in my heart